opentext/OCP-sso-sample-application/README.md

 # Description
-This project contains a sample project that demonstrates the REST service calls required to login to OT2 and access information management services (IMS) from OpenText.
+This project contains a sample project that demonstrates the REST service calls required to login to OCP and access information management services (IMS) from OpenText.

 The sample code is written in plain javascript and the user can choose whether to run the code in the browser